ray-project/ray/doc/source/ray-overview/installation.rst

 Installing Ray
 ==============

-Ray currently officially supports x86_64 and Apple silicon (M1) hardware.
+Ray currently officially supports x86_64, aarch64 (ARM) for Linux, and Apple silicon (M1) hardware.
 Ray on Windows is currently in beta.

 Official Releases